-The backbone is designed and operated by University IT.
-Network services within individual buildings are the responsibility of the departments that occupy those buildings, unless support is purchased from University IT.
+The SUNet backbone is designed and operated by University IT, IT Infrastructure.
+Network services within all historic and Stanford Redwood City campus buildings are the responsibility of the departments that occupy those buildings, unless support is contracted from University IT.

 - Campus Connectivity: Internet and Internet2